sharovatov/teamlead/articles/company_interview_en.md

 ## What was the reason of leaving of the last employee?

-The way how managers handle firing/leaving is very showing.
+The way how managers handle firing/leaving is showing the culture much more transparently than any words on how much the company values people.

 It might also be a good idea to ask for one of the leavers contacts and ask them how it all went.